Windows Installer

-Windows Installer (msiexec.exe, previously known as Microsoft Installer, codename Darwin) is a software component and application programming interface (API) of Microsoft Windows used for the installation, maintenance, and removal of software.
-The installation information, and optionally the files themselves, are packaged in installation packages, loosely relational databases structured as COM Structured Storages and commonly known as "MSI files", from their default filename extensions.
+Windows Installer (msiexec.exe, formerly named Microsoft Installer, codename Darwin) is a software component and application programming interface (API) of Microsoft Windows, used to install, maintain, and remove software.
+The installing information, and optionally the related files, are packaged in installation packages, loosely relational databases structured as COM Structured Storages and commonly known as "MSI files", from their default filename extensions.
 The packages with the file extensions mst contain Windows Installer "Transformation Scripts", those with the msm extensions contain "Merge Modules" and the file extension pcp is used for "Patch Creation Properties".
 Windows Installer contains significant changes from its predecessor, Setup API.
-New features include a GUI framework and automatic generation of the uninstallation sequence.
-Windows Installer is positioned as an alternative to stand-alone executable installer frameworks such as older versions of InstallShield and NSIS.
+New features include a graphical user interface (GUI) framework and automatic generation of the uninstallation sequence.
+Windows Installer is positioned as an alternative to stand-alone executable installer frameworks such as older versions of InstallShield and Nullsoft Scriptable Install System (NSIS).

+Before the introduction of Windows Installer, the Windows Setup API can be used in Windows 3.x and Windows 9x.
+The Setup API can do file copy, as well as INI file or Windows Registry update.
+Since Windows 2000, use Windows Installer to install application is recommended; Setup API is still used for install device drivers.

 Before the introduction of Microsoft Store (then named Windows Store), Microsoft encouraged third parties to use Windows Installer as the basis for installation frameworks, so that they synchronize correctly with other installers and keep the internal database of installed products consistent.
 Important features such as rollback and versioning depend on a consistent internal database for reliable operation.
 Furthermore, Windows Installer facilitates the principle of least privilege by performing software installations by proxy for unprivileged users.